mrprofessor/rudra.dev/content/posts/setting-up-a-task-scheduler-in-flask.md

         - FLASK_DEBUG=1
 ```

 Now we are all set to start our little experiment.
-We have a redis
+We have a Redis
-container running on port 6379 and a flask container running on
+container running on port 6379 and a Flask container running on
 `localhost:5000`.
-Let's add a simple api to test whether our tiny web
+Let’s add a simple API to test whether our tiny web
 application works.

 ```python